-In 2019, Angola entered the fourth year of recession, and the extension of this recession period is essentially due to the fall in production in mature oil fields.
+In 2020, Angola entered the fifth consecutive year of recession, and the extension of this recession period is essentially due to the fall in production in mature oil fields.

-According to the International Monetary Fund (IMF), GDP contracted 0.3% in 2019, but is expected to grow again in 2020 (1.2%) and 2021 (2.9%), supported by ongoing structural reforms.
+According to the International Monetary Fund (IMF), GDP contracted by 29.9% in 2020, but is expected to grow again in 2021 (8.5%) and 2022 (6.3%), supported by ongoing structural reforms.

 Per capita income has been gradually growing, especially in metropolitan regions, but poverty and unemployment rates remain high.
 According to the African Development Bank (AfDB), the poverty rate fell from 68% in 2000 to 37% in 2018.
 Poverty is more prevalent in rural areas (58%) than in urban areas (19%).
-Also according to the AfDB, the unemployment rate is estimated at 28% and remains high among young people in urban areas (38%).
-Although inflation fell to 17.2% in 2019, it remains high.
+Also, according to the AfDB, the unemployment rate is estimated at 28% and remains high among young people in urban areas (38%).